Board of Directors

-Melissa Larkin-Skinner is the Interim Chief Executive Officer at Centerstone Florida.
+Melissa Larkin-Skinner is the Chief Executive Officer at Centerstone Florida.
 She is responsible for clinical and fiscal oversight of clinical operations.
 As a Licensed Mental Health Counselor, she has nearly 25 years of experience in mental health and addictions treatment programs including hospital, outpatient, crisis, community based, forensic and child welfare services.
 Larkin-Skinner has designed and operated innovative programs to meet community needs such as the Community Action Teams adopted as a statewide model.
 In August 2016, she received the Florida Alcohol and Drug Abuse Association Administrator of the Year for her work in combating the opioid epidemic in our community.

+Sean Gingras, Director of Finance for Centerstone Florida.
 After college, Gingras began as an Audit Intern for a Big Five accounting firm and within three years became an Audit Supervisor at a local firm.
 In 2007 he became a Certified Public Accountant (CPA).
 Gingras joined Centerstone as the Director of Finance in early 2010.

-Gingras is a current member of the American Institute of CPAs, Florida Institute of CPAs, the Government Finance Officers Association, the Florida Government Finance Officers Association, Healthcare Financial Management Association, and the Manatee Young Professionals.
+Gingras is a current member of the American Institute of CPAs, Florida Institute of CPAs, the Government Finance Officers Association, the Florida Government Finance Officers Association, Healthcare Financial Management Association and the Manatee Young Professionals.
 He is also a current Finance Committee member for the Humane Society of Manatee County, Finance Committee member for the Central Florida Behavioral Health Network and a Board member of the Pinnacle Plaza Condo Association.

 He studied accounting at both the University of Florida, where he received a Bachelor’s Degree in Accounting and at the University of Central Florida, where he received his Master’s Degree in Accounting.